tamerrarda/TroiaDocs/docs/demo-script.md

 ---
-sidebar_position: 7
+sidebar_position: 8
 title: Demo script
 description: The short end-to-end demo walkthrough.
 ---

 This is a short, guided walkthrough of Troia from end to end.
 It is written to be run in front of a reviewer, but it also reads on its own as a tour of what the system does and why.
 The whole thing takes about four minutes and makes a single claim impossible to miss: Troia never silently loses money, and anyone can verify that for themselves, offline, in a few seconds.

-The walkthrough is deliberately honest about what is live today and what is still ahead.
-Some steps run against real code with nothing more than a checkout of the repository; others describe behaviour that is designed and tested but not yet wired to a live test network.
+The walkthrough is deliberately honest about what a viewer is watching.
+The runnable acts need nothing more than a checkout of the repository and no network connection at all; the closing act narrates a payment path that has since been driven twice, for real, on the test network.
 Each part below says plainly which it is.

 ## What the walkthrough shows

-The tour has three acts, and they build on one another:
+The tour has four acts, and they build on one another:

 1. **The code is real and under test.** Everything compiles, the test suites pass, and the linters are clean.
 2. **You can check the money yourself, offline.** An independent tool re-derives every payment's outcome from published evidence, agrees with an honest report, and rejects a tampered one.
 3. **The money moves in a safe order.** A narrated walk through the payment lifecycle, keeping the honest line between what Troia signed and what actually settled on-chain.
+4. **It has been done for real.** A card charge on the test network drives a payout on Stellar, and the books come back matching the chain.

 The second act is the heart of it.
 It is the one thing a reviewer cannot get anywhere else: the ability to confirm, without trusting Troia or touching its servers, that each payment settled exactly as intended.